wtbarnes/aia_response/README.rst

 aia_response: Calculate the *SDO/AIA* temperature response functions with SunPy and ChiantiPy
 ********************************************************************************************************

+.. note:: A PDF of these notes is available on the `notes` branch of this repository.
+Alternatively, you can build the PDF from the reStructured text by running `./build_notes.sh`, provided you've installed `pandoc <http://pandoc.org/>`_.

 Here are some preliminary notes on implementing the AIA response functions with ChiantiPy and SunPy.
 Currently, the only way to calculate these is with the routines provided in SSW.
 There is little supporting documentation for these routines.